fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 }
 ```

-The chart will look like as shown below:
+The chart will look as shown below:

 {% embed_chart chart-configurations-annotations-example-5.js %}